lemmyg/t2-apple-audio-dsp/README.md

 First follow [t2-audio](https://wiki.t2linux.org/guides/audio-config) instructions and install pipewire.

 Once the audio is working, you can install the FIRs config in your system.
-Note that this configuration has only been tested on Ubuntu 25.04
+Note that this configuration has only been tested on Ubuntu 25.04 and Ubuntu 25.10

 ### 1a - Ubuntu